dotplug/dotfiles/README.md

 - `dotfiles symlink`: Searches for all files ending with `*.symlink` to create a symlink in the `$HOME`
 - `dotfiles git-setup`: Configures git with your username and email
-- `dotfiles help`: Shows all the available options -`dotfiles version`: Displays the version
+- `dotfiles help`: Shows all the available options
+- `dotfiles version`: Displays the version

 ## How does it work?